Olympic-class ocean liner: Origin and construction

 The Olympic class had its origins in the intense competition between the United Kingdom and Germany in the construction of the liners.
 The Norddeutscher Lloyd and Hamburg America Line, the two largest German companies, were indeed involved in the race for speed and size in the late 19th century.
 The first in service for the Norddeutscher Lloyd was Kaiser Wilhelm der Grosse, which won the Blue Riband in 1897 before being beaten by HAPAG's Deutschland in 1900.

 Then followed the three sister ships to Kaiser Wilhelm der Grosse: Kronprinz Wilhelm, Kaiser Wilhelm II and Kronprinzessin Cecilie all of whom were part of a "Kaiser class".
-In response to this, the British Cunard Line ordered two vessels whose speed earned them the nickname greyhounds of the seas': Lusitania and Mauretania.
+In response to this, the British Cunard Line ordered two vessels whose speed earned them the nickname "greyhounds of the seas"': Lusitania and Mauretania.
 Mauretania held the Blue Riband for more than twenty years, from 1909 to 1929.

 The White Star Line knew that their Big Four, a quartet of ships built for size and luxury, were no match for the Cunard's new liners in terms of speed.
-In 1907, J. Bruce Ismay, president of the White Star and William J. Pirrie, director of the Harland & Wolff shipyards decided to build three vessels.
-The Olympic-class ships were built to surpass rival Cunard's Lusitania and Mauretania in size and luxury.
-Olympic, along with Titanic and the soon to be built Britannic–, were intended to be the largest and most luxurious ships to operate on the North Atlantic, but not the fastest, as the White Star Line had already switched from high speed to size and luxury.
-The three vessels were designed by Thomas Andrews and Alexander Carlisle.
+In July 1907, during a discussion at the latter's Belgravia residence regarding the nearing maiden voyage of Cunard's Lusitania two months ahead, J. Bruce Ismay, chairman of the White Star and William J. Pirrie, director of the Harland & Wolff made note of her speed.
+Ismay expressed concern at the record-breaking transatlantic crossing of the Lusitania with Pirrie; Despite White Star's reputation for elegance and luxury, Cunard's notability for punctuality and speed posed a threat to both of their respective firms to a great extent.
+Pirrie formulated the concept of a large three-stack liner constructed in order to compensate for the recent ascension of Lusitania, with an emphasis upon prestige as well as her design.
+Moreover, this would advance to a new class of the three largest and luxurious liners being constructed as opposed to Cunard's Mauretania and Lusitania duo, with an additional liner laid upon to forward themselves ahead of Cunard.

+These were the preliminary foundations for the famous trio of liners built between 1908 until 1914.
+After initial groundwork drawn up by Alexander Carlisle, a veteran architect of Harland & Wolff, and Thomas Andrews, another who was Pirrie's nephew, an additional smoke stack was extended to the blueprints, a feature designated to enhance the vessels' appearance, therefore rendering the original proposition a four-stacker liner.
+The contract was agreed upon in a drafted agreement between White Star and Harland & Wolff a year afterwards in July 1908, facilitated as well as signatured by both Pirrie and Ismay in approval.
+The three vessels were designed by Andrews and Carlisle, the latter being initially the primary architect for the liners until his retirement in 1910, leaving construction under the sole supervision of Andrews, with Roderick Chisholm's assistance.